harshaa765/harshaa765/README.md

-# 👋 Hi, I’m Harshdeep
+j# 👋 Hi, I’m Harshdeep

 🔹 **PhD Researcher in Computational Mechanics** with expertise in fracture mechanics, nonlinear FEM, and numerical methods.
 🔹 Passionate about **developing efficient solvers** and exploring the intersection of **AI, HPC, and multiphysics simulation**.